 If you frequent health food stores, chances are you’ve seen a type of fermented tea called Kombucha on the shelves.
-Fans of Kombucha claim that drinking it will strengthen the immune system, prevent cancer growth, and improve liver function.
-But, is Kombucha really good for you?
+Fans claim that drinking it will strengthen the immune system, prevent cancer growth, and improve liver function.
+But, is it really good for you?

 Health Benefits of Kombucha

 Brewers and sellers of the fermented tea believe Kombucha has a ton of health benefits.
 Here are a few of those claims, along with medical studies that give evidence that it may be good for you:

 Kombucha lovers claim that drinking the fermented brew can help you fight off sickness.
 Through the fermentation process, Kombucha gains antimicrobial properties that have been found to fight illnesses like strep throat, salmonella, and even E. coli.

 Like many types of tea, Kombucha is high in antioxidants.
 The antioxidants in it fight free radicals in your body more effectively than the antioxidants found in regular black tea.

 3. It’s Packed With B Vitamins

 Kombucha tea may increase energy because it is high in B vitamins.
 B vitamins like B6 and B12 are necessary for healthy metabolic function.
 One study suggests that B12 can be used as a supplement to help prevent Dementia.